atxrenegade/directory_cozumel/notes.md

 X 19. append forms to DOM

-20. create JS admin_entries object

-21. send them through post fetch request to db
+x21. send them through post fetch request to db

 X 22. create js admin interface

-23. create methods to approve admin new business entries and turn objects into persisted instances in the database
+x23. create methods to approve admin new business entries and turn objects into persisted instances in the database

-24. create methods to approve admin updated business entries update persisted instances in the database
+x24. create methods to approve admin updated business entries update persisted instances in the database

-25. create methods to approve admin updated business entries update persisted instances in the database
+x25. create methods to approve admin updated business entries update persisted instances in the database

-26. add entry submitted message to user
+x26. add entry submitted message to user

 27. add admin password and authentication